 The Blue Ear beanie should be used more for business people who still want a wireless, Bluetooth accessory in colder climates.
 What it lacks in powerful speakers it more than makes up for in connectivity and a microphone that will not pick up noise that would otherwise make a telephone call difficult.
 Even better, you can talk for hours with its 8-hour continuous play battery.

-4. Soundbot: Most Convenient Bluetooth Beanie
+3. Soundbot: Most Popular Bluetooth Beanie in 2019

 If the name does not clue you in, Soundbot is a brand that focuses on audio listening equipment.
 However, they are acutely attuned to Bluetooth connected audio equipment more specifically offering a wide range of portable speakers, headphones, and other wearable devices.
 Though, they do still offer plenty of other electronics that focus on cords, adapters, and dongles for various pieces of equipment.